 At the top of the road is the magnificent entrance of the Norman castle.
 This was the birthplace and home of Geraldus Cambrinus, ‘Gerald of Wales’, one of Wales most famous chroniclers of the ages.
 He was born here in the 12th Century and he described his birthplace as “the most pleasantest spot in all Wales”.

 Within the castle is a small cafe and gift shop.
-There’s also tables in the courtyard so you can end a coastal walk here in historical surroundings.
+There are tables and seats in the courtyard, so you can end a coastal walk here in historical and pleasant surroundings.

 You can wander around the castle grounds, towers and accessible areas, though an entrance fee is charged.
 See Manorbier Castle Website for current prices.